 Failure to meet these requirements can lead to an increased attack surface for the organization due to additional vulnerabilities that are introduced by insecure code, misconfigured settings, or unpatched software.

-According to Gartner, shadow IT resources are expected to be the cause of one-third of successful cybersecurity attacks by 2020.
+, shadow IT resources are expected to be the cause of one-third of successful cybersecurity attacks by 2020.
 To combat the threats posed by shadow IT, security professionals should consider the following questions:

 Does my organization acknowledge the threat posed by shadow IT?